vortex-exoplanet/VIP/paper.md

 An up-to-date list of contributors to VIP is available [here](https://github.com/vortex-exoplanet/VIP/graphs/contributors?from=2015-07-26&to=2022-04-27&type=a).
 VC acknowledges financial support from the Belgian F.R.S.-FNRS.
+This project has received funding from the European Research Council (ERC) under the European Union’s FP7 and Horizon 2020 research and innovation programmes (grant agreements No 337569 and 819155), and from the Wallonia-Brussels Federation (grant for Concerted Research Actions).

 # References